-The third and final interpolation method analyzed is the DFT interpolation.
-With this method, the estimation error is 2.38×10^{-18} and the MER is 310.7 [dB], which is equivalent to say that the deviation of the constellation is virtually zero.
-Figure 10 shows the constellation of the received symbols for the DFT interpolation method.
+The third and final interpolation method analyzed is the DFT

+interpolation.
+With this method, the estimation RMSE is 2.38×10^{-18} and the MER is 310.7 [dB], which is equivalent to say that the deviation of the constellation is practically zero.
+Figure 10 shows the constellation of the received symbols when the DFT interpolation method is used.